-Seventeen RA-O groundwater and storm water, and seventeen VI monitoring events have been conducted.
-The most recent groundwater monitoring event was conducted in November 2020 and is documented in the final report (Meadows, 2021b).
-The most recent VI monitoring event was conducted in January 2021, and at the time this SMP was drafted, the report was currently being reviewed by the Partnering Team.
+Nineteen RA-O groundwater and storm water, and nineteen VI monitoring events have been conducted.
+The most recent groundwater monitoring event was conducted in November 2021 (Meadows, 2022b).
+The most recent VI monitoring event was conducted in January 2022, and at the time this SMP was drafted, the report was currently being reviewed by the Partnering Team.